 If your IT staff is starting to get stretched too thin because of one too many early morning IT emergencies, it might be time to look outside your organization for a solution to your IT woes.
 Instead of dealing with increased downtime on projects that lead to lower productivity across the organization (other departments can’t work if a part of the network is unavailable), you can remove the stress and potential for problems with an MSP.

 An MSP has the tools and experience needed to monitor your systems 24 hours a day, 7 days a week.
-Having the extra support of a managed IT service provider gives you a larger IT support system and helps you keep your business on track.
+Having the extra support of a remote IT service provider gives you a larger IT support system and helps you keep your business on track.
 MSPs manage critical areas of your operation which enables your business to stay ahead and curb any future cyber attackers from bringing down your IT department.